 How to help your child at home

 Identifying problems and solving them can also help your child develop maths skills.
-If you see him or her puzzling over something, talk about the problem and try to work out the solution together.
+If you see your child puzzling over something, talk about the problem and try to work out the solution together.

 Don’t shy away from maths if you didn’t like it at school.
 Try to find new ways to enjoy the subject with your child.